shiva1753/Project_Green_Scan/README.md

 # ✅ Frontend running on http://localhost:5173
 ```

-> **Deployment Note:** The live demo backend is hosted on a **free-tier cloud service**.
+> **Deployment Note:** The live demo backend is hosted on **Railway**.
 If the dashboard takes ~50 seconds to load data on first visit, the server is spinning up from inactivity.
 This is expected behaviour — subsequent requests are fast.

 ---